Antharithm/Antharithm/README.md

 🎵 I'm a multi-instrumentalist and love playing live music 🎵

 💬 Always looking for new and exciting opportunities that involve Blockchain.
-I'm passionate about the diverse possiblies web3 can offer.
+I'm passionate about the diverse possiblies web3 has to offer.
 Please free to reach out to me about working together, volunteering, or even just for some interesting discussion!

 ✉️ You can send me an email here: anthonytilotta303@gmail.com and I'll respond as soon as I can